8 things you should NEVER do if you are arrested

 1. DON’T TALK

-I can’t stress this enough.
+We can’t stress this enough.
 DO NOT SAY ANYTHING to the police until you have spoken to a criminal defence solicitor.
 Although you might think you can talk your way out of trouble or explain yourself, more often than not you will end up doing further damage.
-I have lost count of the number of clients who have irreparably damaged their case by making silly remarks or admissions at the point of arrest.
+We see countless clients who have irreparably damaged their case by making silly remarks or admissions at the point of arrest.
 “It’s my friend’s cannabis officer, I was going to give it back to them” sounds innocent, but say this to the police and you’re admitting to being a drug dealer.
 Sounds complicated?
 It is.

 There is no such thing as an “off the record” chat to a police officer and anything you say will either be recorded on the officer’s bodycamera or in their pocket notebook.
 If you’ve been arrested – reserve any comments you want to make until after you’ve consulted with a lawyer.
 Don’t say anything in custody suite either – the entire area is being audio recorded (including your phone calls).
 Remember – anything you say may be given in evidence!